JEBoothjr/RasPi_GPIO/README.md

 This was tested with Raspberry Pi Model B+, but should work with older versions as well.

-When instantiating a GPIO, the library requires you to provide the physical number as the GPIO number will be coordinated internally.
+When instantiating a GPIO, the library requires you to provide the physical pin number as the GPIO number will be coordinated internally.

 An example app, 'app.js', is provided.